Prerequisites

 Theresources field is required.
 It defines which resources the policy applies to.
 Important guidelines for defining resources:

-- Use short names: Use simple resource names like
+- Use short names: Use short resource names like

 arn:aws:s3:::my-bucket).
 Full ARNs cause errors.